Overview

 People with severe symptoms, such as dehydration or electrolyte imbalances due to vomiting, may benefit from IV fluids.
 These fluids may be administered in a clinical setting to support recovery and maintain hydration levels.

-Uncomplicated cannabis intoxication often resolves on its own without the need for medical intervention.
+Uncomplicated effects of marijuana often resolve on their own without the need for medical intervention.
 Some self-care measures that may help manage symptoms include:

 • Staying hydrated: Drinking water or other hydrating fluids may prevent dehydration and maintain electrolyte balance.